kaveriC/CLIF-1.0/projects/Mortality_model/README.md

     ```
 3. Select the new kernel `Python (mortality_model)` in your Jupyter notebook.

-Ready to run the Inference_py/Inference_R notebook to run the model!
+Ready to run the Inference_py/Inference_R notebook to run the model (Avaliable in .pkl, .json & .txt )!